-Self-archiving in UMaine's open access, institutional repository helps faculty, students, and staff manage their professional reputations, increase scholarly impact, and create a long-term legacy for their academic contributions.
-Additionally, many Federal agencies now requireMaine Dataverse Network for big data archiving while DigitalCommons@UMaine provides open access to published research findings.
+Self-archiving in the University of Maine's green open access, institutional repository helps faculty, students, and staff to manage their professional reputations, increase scholarly impact, and create a long-term legacy for their academic contributions.
+As of 2012, Federal agencies began requiring

 For some published works, permission to post full text content must be secured in writing.
 Please refer to our information regarding Copyright Retention and the process of checking for and obtaining Copyright Permissions.
 If you have questions about copyright permissions, please contact your Subject Specialist for assistance.

-What specific kinds of work can be uploaded to DigitalCommons@UMaine?
+What kinds of work can be uploaded to DigitalCommons@UMaine?

 For specific examples of faculty contributions to Digital Commons, visit the Resources tab.